 Bowl season is almost here!
-If you have never been to a bowl game, you should go!
+If you have never been to a college bowl game, you should go!
 They can be so much fun.
-But, to make the most of a trip to a bowl game, you have to take a different approach to planning than if you were going to a regular season game.
-To help you do just that, here are some tips to maximize your bowl game experience.
+But, to make the most of a trip to a bowl game, you have to take a different approach to planning your trip.
+To help you do just that, here are some tips for the ultimate college bowl game experience.

 Tip #1: Plan as Early as Possible

 There’s not much time between team selections and the actual bowl games.
 So, bowl game travel must be planned with relatively little notice.
 However, to get the most out of your bowl game experience, make plans as early as possible.

 As soon as you know where your team is going, book your hotel and flight.
 The sooner you book your trip, the more options you will have.

 And if you would like to experience a particular bowl game, regardless of who’s playing in it, book your trip before the teams are announced for the best selection of flights and hotel rooms.

 You can find a complete list of bowl game dates and locations here.

 Tip #2: Get Your Tickets ASAP!